Skip to contents

 Features of click-scouting

-After you’ve scouted your match video, the data can be analyzed with the openvolley suite of R packages, or with any other volleyball analytics software that takes dvw files as inputs.
+After you’ve scouted your match video, you can generate a match report directly from this app (see an example here).
+The data can be analyzed further with the openvolley suite of R packages, or with any other volleyball analytics software that takes dvw files as inputs.

 Installation